 During the summer, temperatures in Japan can be quite high and the atmosphere gets very humid.
-This makes finding ways to cool down indispensable, and how to better do this than with fresh shaved ice?
+This makes finding ways to cool down indispensable, and how to better do this than with freshly shaved ice?
 It is one of those things that kids look forward to every summer, besides noodle rivers, camping trips, and watermelon smashing.

-The Japanese version of shaved ice is kakigori, and the regular version is made with ice that has been shaved to resemble snow and copious amounts of melon, lemon or blue raspberry flavored syrup.
+The Japanese version of shaved ice is kakigori, and the regular version is made with ice that has been shaved to resemble snow and copious amounts of melon, lemon, or blue raspberry flavored syrup.
 The texture of a Kakigori is slightly different from slushies or slurpees since it is thinner but it still has crystals, and that is why it is always eaten with a spoon.
 Like many foods and drinks in Japan, kakigori comes in many versions with various flavors and also of a different quality.

 History of Kakigori

 This dessert dates from the Heian era (794-1185) when ice was stored in warehouses called ‘himuro’ to be taken to Kyoto in the summer.
 Here, the syrup was added and the dessert was handed out to the Japanese aristocracy.
 Much later, in the Meiji era, ice became more accessible and the machine that can mass-produce kakigori was invented a b bit after that.
 Since then, when summer comes it is sold everywhere, becoming one of the various ways to tell that summer has come and time is passing.
 The stores that sell kakigori indicate this with a flag with the symbol “氷” in red, this symbol reads ‘kori’ which means ‘ice’ in Japanese.